webpack/webpack.js.org/content/guides/getting-started.md

 +
 function component () {
   var element = document.createElement('div');

+-   // Lodash, currently included via a script, is required for this line to work
-  // Lodash, now imported by this script element.innerHTML = _.join(['Hello', 'webpack'], ' ');
++   // Lodash, now imported by this script element.innerHTML = _.join(['Hello', 'webpack'], ' ');

   return element;